Queer. Houseplant enthusiast. Travel junkie. 98% tea.

 The industry is mostly focused on straight, white, cis people (I said what I said).

-And even in the elopement world, there are pressures to look a certain way, act a certain way.
+And even in the elopement world, there are pressures to look a certain way, act a certain way, hike the longest trail.

 I don't want one more couple who doesn't fit neatly into boxes to have to "navigate" planning and enjoying their wedding day.